-The following Interim Management's Discussion & Analysis ("Interim MD&A") of Eskay Mining Corp. ("Eskay" or the "Company") for the three and six months ended August 31, 2022 has been prepared to provide material updates to the business operations, liquidity and capital resources of the Company since its last annual management discussion & analysis, being the Management's Discussion & Analysis ("Annual MD&A") for the fiscal year ended February 28, 2022.
+The following Interim Management's Discussion & Analysis ("Interim MD&A") of Eskay Mining Corp. ("Eskay" or the "Company") for the three and nine months ended November 30, 2022 has been prepared to provide material updates to the business operations, liquidity and capital resources of the Company since its last annual management discussion & analysis, being the Management's Discussion & Analysis ("Annual MD&A") for the fiscal year ended February 28, 2022.
 This Interim MD&A does not provide a general update to the Annual MD&A, or reflect any non-material events since the date of the Annual MD&A. The primary office of Eskay is located at The Canadian Venture Building, 82 Richmond Street East, Toronto, Ontario, M5C 1P1.

 This Interim MD&A has been prepared in compliance with section 2.2.1 of Form 51-102F1, in accordance with National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the Company's Annual MD&A, audited annual financial statements for the years ended February 28, 2022 and February 28, 2021, together with the notes thereto, and unaudited condensed interim financial statements for the three and six months ended August 31, 2022, together with the notes thereto.
+This discussion should be read in conjunction with the Company's Annual MD&A, audited annual financial statements for the years ended February 28, 2022 and February 28, 2021, together with the notes thereto, and unaudited condensed interim financial statements for the three and nine months ended November 30, 2022, together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 The Company's unaudited condensed interim financial statements and the financial information contained in this Interim MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations of the IFRS Interpretations Committee.
-The unaudited condensed interim financial statements have been prepared in accordance with International Standard 34, Interim Financial Reporting.
-Accordingly, information contained herein is presented as of October 28, 2022, unless otherwise indicated.
+The unaudited condensed interim financial statements and therational Standard 34, Interim Financial Reporting.
+Accordingly, information contained herein is presented as of January 30, 2023, unless otherwise indicated.